The North American facial injectable market is expected to grow to $5.8 billion by 2024 – wow!

 - Crow’s feet.
 To reduce the appearance of noticeable lines on the side of your eyes, Botox is injected into the crow’s feet to create a younger appearance for your face overall.

 Neurotoxins can also be used to treat “smoker’s lines,” platysmal bands in the neck and fine lines in the cheeks.
-Botox typically lasts between 3 to 4 months before the muscle regains strength and movement.
+Botox typically lasts between three to four months before the muscle regains strength and movement.

 The latest category of injectables is fat-dissolving compounds.
 Kybella is currently the only FDA-approved injectable that contours and improves the appearance of submental fullness, or “double chin.”
-Kybella treatments are done in-office and generally require 3 to 5 treatment sessions about six weeks apart for the best results.
+Kybella treatments are done in-office and generally require three to five treatment sessions about six weeks apart for the best results.

 Learn Cosmetic Injectables with Training from National Laser Institute

-Did you know if you are a doctor, nurse or medical professional, you qualify to take our Botox and cosmetic injectable training courses?
+Did you know if you are a physician, nurse or medical professional, you qualify to take our Botox training courses?

-At National Laser Institute, we offer CE/CME courses that can be completed in as little as 1-2 weeks!
+At National Laser Institute, we offer CE/CME courses that can be completed in as little as one week!
 And if you are on-the-go, we have weekend courses, too.

 Each course is led by some of the industry’s leading nurses, doctors, skincare specialists and cosmetic laser techs with 7 – 20 years of experience in the field.